classpert/heroku-buildpack-only-if-changed/README.md

 Overwrite the /tmp/build\_ entries in the only-if-changed webpack plugin json files

-You have to set the WEBPACK_CACHE_PATH environment variable
+You have to set the WEBPACK_CACHE_PATH environment variable to tmp/cache/webpack